 The CSCE Teen Board

-Brand new in 2019 — the Teen Board gathered 26 high school students from across Indiana to come together and advocate for pediatric cancer research funding.
+Established in 2019, the Teen Board consists of 29 high school students from across Indiana who come together and advocate for pediatric cancer research funding.

 Meet these incredible students...